 Several options are available:

-Add: Add an image selected via file browser to project.
+Add Image (Video): Add an image (or Video) selected via file browser to project.
 The image can be linked to other images within the graph.

 Next w/Auto Pick: Automatically picks an image node without neighbors.
 The chosen image node is the next node in found in lexicographic order.
 Preference is given to those image nodes that share the same prefix as the currently selected node.
 A dialog appears for to capture the manipulation information including the type and additional description (optional).
 The dialog displays the next selected image as confirmation.
 A link is formed to the current image to the next selected image node.